 - Basic social science (6 cr.): Introductory microeconomics and political science

-- Foundational environmental topics and skills (12 cr.): Introductory ecology, freshwater systems, environmental policy, and geographic information systems (GIS)
+- Foundational environmental topics and skills (12 cr.): Introductory ecology, water-energy-food NEXUS, environmental policy, and geographic information systems (GIS)

 - Application and synthesis (5 cr.): An independent internship or research experience called the Applied Experience, senior capstone, and senior seminar

 Environmental Science Core (16-22 credits)

 Unique to the Environmental Science major are additional requirements in the natural sciences and math, including: